pikos-apikos/Maze/README.md

 # Maze App
-This is a maze solver app for the e-Travel Maze Challenge
+This is a maze solver app for the e-Travel Maze Challenge written in C# using .NET Core 2.0

 ## Build
 dotnet restore